Basheyev/Boson/README.md

 #### 3.1.3.
 Write operations (FBW)

 For write operations, CachedFileIO uses Fetch-Before-Write policy.
-If there is a cache hit, write operation changes cache page and marks it as "dirty".
+If there is a cache hit, write operation rewrirtes cache page and marks it as "dirty".
 If there is a write miss, then file page loaded to the cache and after changes are applied.